samjoshuadud/stem5/README.md

+# Reminder!!!

-# Quizizz.js don't work on live quizizz but the other one do
+quizizz.js doesn't work anymore because quizizz updated their API but the other one do though it can be fuck up. use at your own risk.